I felt afraid.

 At the end of the presentation my client asked me for an additional analysis.
 Surprisingly, my boss trusted me enough to lead the conversation solo.
 I guess that means I did a great job, I thought to myself.

-You see, imposter syndrome is reserved for those smart enough, persistent enough and diligent enough to do something they've never done before.. and succeed.
+You see, impostor syndrome is reserved for those smart enough, persistent enough and diligent enough to do something they've never done before.. and succeed.
 But, if we let it take over our lives we are only settling for mediocrity.

 ACCEPT THE FACT that you WILL NEVER have the answer to everything.